matt-harvey/dailycashmanager/user_guide/Getting started.rst

 the boxes for the *Name*, *Type* and *Description* of each envelope directly.
 The *Description* field is optional.

-You will notice that each envelope has an *Initial allocation* cell, this is to contain the amount of funds you want to allocate to the envelope initially, for budgeting purposes.
+You will notice that each envelope has an *Initial allocation* cell; this is to contain the amount of funds you want to allocate to the envelope initially, for budgeting purposes.
 As a rule of thumb, you should allocate to each envelope enough money to cover the most